snunezcode/dbcentral-monitoring/README.md

     - Click "Next"

 6. Specify Stack Details
-    - Enter a meaningful name for the stack in the "Stack name" field (e.g., "tagger-solution-frontend")
+    - Enter a meaningful name for the stack in the "Stack name" field (e.g., "dbcentral-solution")

 7. Configure General Configuration Parameters